stellarshenson/cookiecutter-data-science/docs/docs/stellars-philosophy.md

 ### 3. Local Environment by Default

 **Upstream**: Conda environments always global.
 Virtualenv uses virtualenvwrapper.
+Modern practice is the opposite: one explicit .venv in the project root, tracked in gitignore and documented in 'pyproject.toml' or 'requirements.txt'.
+Easier for CI, Docker, editors, teammates.

 **This fork**:
 - Conda: local `.venv/<env_name>/` by default, global optional